-Emotional Intelligence in Indian Managers

-The strong and weak ties of Emotional Intelligence in Indian Managers
+EMOTIONAL INTELLIGENCE IN INDIAN MANAGERS The strong and weak ties of Emotional Intelligence in Indian Managers

-ABSTRACT

-Emotional intelligence in an organization equips managers and employees with competencies which are critical for effective leadership, professional success and psychological wellbeing.
+ABSTRACT Emotional intelligence in an organization equips managers and employees with competencies which are critical for effective leadership, professional success and psychological wellbeing.
 The present study was conducted with the aim of understanding the competencies Indian Managers are good at, and which of the Emotional Social Intelligence (ESI) areas need to be strengthened.
 ESI was measured using 128 items of Personal Emotional Quotient Meter scale and a comprehensive workbook was administered followed by a full consultation feedback by a specialist consultant.
-A total of 1483 assessment results were analysed.
-Results indicate that the top three moderate EI strength areas are Objectivity, Stress Management and Group Orientation competencies whereas the three areas which needs strengthening, in moderate concern zone, are Contentment, Optimism and Self-expression.
+A total of 1483 assessment results were analyzed.
+Results indicated that the top three moderate strength areas are Objectivity, Stress Management and Group Orientation competencies whereas the three areas which needed strengthening, and were in moderate concern zone, are Contentment, Optimism and Self-expression.
 Future implications of the study were discussed in detail.

-Keywords: Emotional Intelligence, Indian Managers, Personal Emotional Quotient Meter
+Keywords: Emotional Intelligence, Indian Managers, Personal Emotional Quotient Meter INTRODUCTION What does it take to excel in your career?

-INTRODUCTION

-What does it take to excel in your careers?

 You may have come across an extremely talented and intelligent person not doing so well professionally whereas people not necessarily the brightest or most brilliant being highly successful.
-The key to this difference can be attributed to emotional intelligence (EI)[i] and it is applicable both at individual and group levels.
+The key to this difference can be attributed to Emotional Intelligence (EI)[i] and it is applicable both at individual and group levels.
 It is a bold statement but is backed by many thought leaders in the domain[ii].
-Usually when majority of us think about what it takes to excel in our careers, factors like gaining additional knowledge and skills, networking and going beyond the required emerges as top factors, however developing emotional intelligence can help us take that leap in our careers.
-A study by TalentSmart revealed that EI plays the biggest role in performance as compared to 33 other workplace skills and it influences 58% of success across different types of jobs[iii].
-EI can help keep the company culture together and helps employees support one another during crisis, stress, and conflict, leading to more empathy and cohesion at the workplace, which are the must have skills in today's dynamic environment.
-As per the CareerBuilder survey, more than 70% of employers value Emotional quotient over Intelligence quotient [iv].
+Usually when majority of us think about what it takes to excel in our career, factors like gaining additional knowledge and skills, networking and going beyond the required emerges as top factors. however developing emotional intelligence can help us take that leap in our career.
+A study by TalentSmart revealed that El plays the biggest role in performance as compared to 33 other workplace skills and it influences 58% of success across different types of jobs[iii].
+El can help keep the company culture together and helps employees support one another during crisis, stress, and conflict, leading to more empathy and cohesion at the workplace, which are the must have skills in today's dynamic environment.
+As per а CareerBuilder survey, more than 70% of employers value emotional quotient over Intelligence quotient [iv].

-Cherniss (2010) [v] summarizes the three premises of EI, first emotions play a critical role in our daily lives, second that people may differ in their ability to perceive, understand, use, and manage emotions and third it is these variances that may affect the individual's adaptation in different contexts including the place of work.
-"The goal of EI is to effectively manage the emotional minefield of the professional environment to benefit your team and clients" [vi].
+Cherniss (2010)[v] summarizes the three premises of EI.
+First, emotions play a critical role in our daily lives.
+Second, people may differ in their ability to perceive, understand, use, and manage emotions and third, it is these variances that may affect the individual's adaptation in different contexts including the place of work.
+"The goal of EI is to effectively manage the minefield emotional of the professional environment to benefit your team and clients" [vi].
 Hence it is important to understand the EI competencies that we are good at, and the ones which need further strengthening so that we can build effective workplaces.
-'Nice To Have' (forbes.com)